pradipstha/pradipstha/README.md

 **About me:
 - 💼 Geographical Information System, Remote Sensing of Earth and Environment, Hydrological modeling, Cartography
 - ❤️ Exploring data, generating patterns, clustering, and visual insight
-- 🌱 I’m currently learning machine learning modules for image segmentation and integrating spatial analysis with programming
+- 🌱 I’m currently learning machine learning modules for image segmentation and integrating spatial analysis for cloud computing
 - ⚡ Fun fact: I am a novice photographer and a foodie !!!
 - 🤳 Connect with me:
 <a href="https://github.com/pradipstha">